Fishwick Local Nature Reserve and Recreation Ground

 Fishwick is home to a number of volunteer work events and wildlife events throughout the year, including evening bat walks.

-For details of current nature reserve and park events see our Events Calendar.
+For details of current nature reserve and park events see our What's on.

 Originally part of the natural escarpment known as Common Bank, the site is identified as being a wooded slope in the 1800s.
 By 1895, the wooded area had been partly cleared and the site is thought to have been part of Bridge End Farm.